 - Special Resolution: On September 21, 2016, the Group's shareholders approved a special resolution that, among other items, authorized the Board of Directors of the Corporate to sell "any or all remaining assets of the Corporation in such amounts and at such times as determined by the Board of Directors."
-This resolution facilitates the sale of any one or any combination of assets required to support maintaining of a going concern by the Group. - Corporate Expense and Cash Flow: Corporate expense has decreased materially in recent years, and continues to decrease, but still must accommodate for compliance as a public company. - Liquidity and Working Capital: As of the date of publication of this 2019 Annual Report, the Group forecasts operating with lower levels of reserves and working capital through the end of 2020 as compared to the previous year.
+This resolution facilitates the sale of any one or any combination of assets required to support maintaining of a going concern by the Group. - Corporate Expense and Cash Flow: Corporate expense has decreased materially in recent years, and continues to decrease, but still must accommodate for compliance as a public company. - Liquidity and Working Capital: As of the date of publication of this 2020 Annual Report, the Group forecasts operating with lower levels of reserves and working capital until such time as liquidity events might occur.
 Selling assets will be critical to creating a healthy level of working capital reserves for periods beyond the Going Concern period.